corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 Now, [deploy your sample CorDapp to a local Corda 5 development network](XXX).

-For the purpose of this article, we will assume your CorDapp has been deployed to a local network called `sample-network`: `corda-cli network deploy -n sample-network | docker-compose -f - up`
+In this example, your CorDapp has been deployed to a local network called `sample-network`: `corda-cli network deploy -n sample-network | docker-compose -f - up`

 ## Create integration tests